 Many larger cities have separate helplines for people to call instead of 911 if they are unsure of the correct agency to speak with.
 For example, in New York City, you should dial 311.
 In Los Angeles, you should dial 877- ASK-LAPD (275-5273).
 Those helplines will be able to direct you appropriately.

 Not every neighbor dispute can be solved through self-help.
 If you feel physically unsafe—perhaps your neighbor has exhibited violent tendencies in the past—call your local police.
 Or do so after you have exhausted all self-help remedies and your neighbor is obviously breaking the law, even if it's only a misdemeanor.
 Common misdemeanors that come up in the neighbor context are:

 A misdemeanor means that the state has a possible a legal claim against your neighbor, and can press criminal charges.

 Don't forget that you might separately have a civil, not criminal claim against your neighbor, and could recover damages if you were harmed in a way that can be financially compensated, perhaps in small claims court.

-What will the police do?
-Officers will likely come to your neighborhood and start an investigation.
-That might mean a knock on your neighbor's door, at which point the police might reveal that you were the one who called.
+What will the police do if you call?
+Officers will likely come to your neighborhood and start an investigation, including visiting your neighbors to obtain more information.
 You might be asked to file a report or appear as a witness in court.
 The officers might ask for the behavior to stop and/or issue a citation or even make an arrest.